-WP or W

-c) The minimum passing grade is D. Students should be aware that a grade of D (or the equivalent) is not ordinarily transferable as a credit either to or from other educational institutions.

-- d) To receive a passing grade in a course, a student normally must complete all course requirements, including all tests and examinations. - e) Students who have not completed the work of the course may, in special circumstances and with the approval of the Dean of the Faculty, be given the temporary grade of IC (incomplete) by the instructor; if no final grade has been submitted to the Registrar by the instructor within six weeks of the last day of classes in the semester, a grade of F will automatically be substituted for IC. - f) The maximum time limit permitted for a change of final grade is six months from the last day of classes in the semester.
+WP or W - c) The minimum passing grade is D. Students should be aware that a grade of D (or the equivalent) is not ordinarily transferable as a credit either to or from other educational institutions. - d) To receive a passing grade in a course, a student normally must complete all course requirements, including all tests and examinations. - e) Students who have not completed the work of the course may, in special circumstances and with the approval of the Dean of the Faculty, be given the temporary grade of IC (incomplete) by the instructor; if no final grade has been submitted to the Registrar by the instructor within six weeks of the last day of classes in the semester, a grade of F will automatically be substituted for IC, except in the following cases:- - (i) English 200.0, where the IC remains until the Use of English Test has been passed; - (ii) Honors Research courses: and - (iii) Masters' Theses/Project, where the IC remains until the work is completed or the time limits expire for registration in the program. - f) The maximum time limit permitted for a change of final grade is six months from the last day of classes in the semester.